 Validation and clinical relevance

-The effects of alcohol on driving performance have been measured extensively at CHDR using our validated ‘ethanol clamp’ method.
+The effects of alcohol on driving performance have been measured extensively at CHDR using our validated EthanolClamp method.
 With this protocol, the subject receives an intravenous infusion of ethanol.
-The infusion rate is adjusted continuously based on breath alcohol samples in order to maintain (‘clamp’) the subject’s blood alcohol concentration.
-The researcher then measures the effect of intoxication (in the Netherlands, the legal limit is defined as 0.5 g/L alcohol) on driving performance in the simulator.
+The infusion rate is adjusted continuously based on breath alcohol samples, in order to maintain (‘clamp’) the subject’s blood alcohol concentration.
+The effect of alcohol intoxication on driving performance is then measured in the simulator (the legal limit in the Netherlands is 0.5 g/L).
 The effects of a new drug can then be compared to the effects of alcohol intoxication.
-In addition, the reaction profile has been established in subjects following a 1-mg dose of alprazolam, a widely prescribed anxiolytic drug often taken during the day, potentially before getting behind the wheel; the results revealed that taking a dose of alprazolam has a more severe effect on driving performance than alcohol intoxication.
+One such study involved establishing the reaction profile of subjects following a 1-mg dose of alprazolam, a widely prescribed anxiolytic drug.
+This drug is often taken during the day, and therefore potentially before driving a vehicle.
+The results revealed that taking a dose of alprazolam has a more severe impact on driving performance than alcohol intoxication.

 Using the driving simulator in patients with Huntington’s disease

-In a recent trial CHDR studied how Huntington’s disease affects driving skills, as well as the effects of presymptomatic patients identified with genetic testing.
-A standard set of tasks in the driving simulator and NeuroCart is applied to presymptomatic patients and early-stage patients, and the results are compared against a control group of healthy subjects who are not carriers of the Huntington mutation.
+In a recent trial, CHDR studied how driving skills are affected in patients with Huntington’s disease, as well as presymptomatic patients identified through genetic testing.
+In this study, a standard set of tasks in both the driving simulator and NeuroCart were applied to presymptomatic patients and early-stage patients.
+The results were compared against a control group of healthy subjects who were not carriers of the Huntington mutation.